aciccarello/ciccarello.me/_posts/2016-08-12-moving-forward.md

 ---
-layout: "post"
+layout: 'post'
-categories: "blog"
+categories: 'blog'
-title: "Moving Forward"
+title: 'Moving Forward'
 date: 2016-08-12
 image: /assets/img/crosspurpose-live-different.jpg
 image_alt: a logo, the words "crosspurpose" and "live different" on top of an image of a person using carpentry hand tools